ArchiveRepositories/Redline_kernel_onclite/Documentation/admin-guide/README.rst

    You can find more information on using the Linux kernel config tools in Documentation/kbuild/kconfig.txt.

- - NOTES on "make config":
+ - NOTES on ``make config``:

-    - Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers
+    - Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers.

     - A kernel with math-emulation compiled in will still use the coprocessor if one is present: the math emulation will just